Planet Earth, our natural playground

 - Some of our AW21 fleeces be labelled with the average number of PET recycled bottles from which they are made from

-- Portwest Ireland plan to use more eco-friendly production processes and in turn discontinuing the use of some rainwear fabric
+- Portwest Ireland plan to use more eco-friendly production processes and in turn discontinuing the use of some rainwear fabric and waterproof clothing

 - Portwest Ireland plan to use more eco dyes in the production of their collections.